Katze719/Katze719/README.md

 - 🛠️ I love building stuff that no one needs.
 - 💡 Motto: **make it work**
-- 🔧 Focused on C++ and DevOps, with a passion for solving (and sometimes creating) fun technical challenges.
+- 🔧 Focused on Python, C++ and DevOps, with a passion for solving (and sometimes creating) fun technical challenges.

 ---